 Reliability Improvements: Muni's Schedules section conducted a Schedule and Headway Adherence Study to determine if the current scheduled running times on all Muni lines are adequate for the actual conditions encountered in everyday operation.
 The analysis found that an overall increase in the number of peak vehicles is required to provide the existing scheduled service levels.
 By creating new schedules with more realistic running times and expanding the fleet to provide the additional service, Muni could significantly improve reliability for passengers.
 This improvement would require additional vehicles and operating funds that are not in this SRTP's CIP or operating forecast.
-The TEP is updating and expanding on this analysis.
+This proposal has been deferred for further evaluation.